Auto Loan Calculator

 Manufacturers sometimes offer special car rebates or discounts to encourage people to buy their cars.
 Rebates are typically discounts on particular car models or for a specific group of people, like college grads or teachers.

 If you have excellent credit, you may be able to snag a 0% APR deal, meaning you won’t have to pay interest on your car loan.
-It’s unlikely that you’ll be able to combine 0% financing with a rebate, so use our calculator to determine which option will help you save more money.
+It’s unlikely that you’ll be able to combine 0% financing with a rebate, so use our car loan calculator to see which option will help you save more money.

 Make a bigger down payment